 Sustainability reporting continues to develop at a fast pace.
-2022 saw publication of three sets of proposed standards: from the International Sustainability Standards Board (ISSB), the US Securities Exchange Commission (SEC) and the European Financial Reporting Advisory Group (EFRAG).
+Today, three sets of proposed standards are open for comment: from the International Sustainability Standards Board (ISSBTM Board), the US Securities Exchange Commission (SEC) and the European Financial Reporting Advisory Group (EFRAG).

-The aim of the ISSBTM proposals is to create a global baseline for investor-focused sustainability reporting that local jurisdictions (e.g. the US and the EU) can build on.
+The aim of the ISSB Board proposals is to create a global baseline for investor-focused sustainability reporting that local jurisdictions (e.g. the US and the EU) can build on.

 What’s the issue?

 However, there are also areas where they are not aligned, which may create practical challenges for companies trying to design coherent and consistent reporting that meets the needs of both global investors and jurisdictional requirements.

 In addition to points of detail, this includes the greater scope and scale of the EFRAG proposals with their wider stakeholder focus.

 What’s the impact?

 For multi-nationals and others needing to apply multiple frameworks, the challenges will be magnified if the requirements are not compatible.
 A key practical consideration is aligning calculation methodologies – minimising the different data requirements.

 Achieving a global baseline will support companies in applying the standards, as well as drive consistent reporting across jurisdictions – reporting that is internationally comparable, but also meets local needs.

 Read our guide (PDF 1.4 MB) to gain further insight on some of the practical challenges you may encounter as you prepare for the new sustainability reporting standards.